ceejbot/codefact/README.md

 * `AWS_ACCOUNT_ID`: the numeric AWS account ID
 * `AWS_REGION`: the AWS region to use in the CodeArtifact repo URI.
 * `CODEARTIFACT_PYTHON_REPO` The name of your python repository, if you use one.
 Writes `uv`'s config variables for bash and fish shells if set.
 * `CODEARTIFACT_MAVEN_REPO`: The name of your maven repository, if you use one.
-Writes `~/.m2/settings.xml` if set. ⚠️ *This replaces `settings.xml` entirely right now.* It will do something smarter in the next commit, probably involving parsing the xml.
-(A goal of this project is to be overengineered.)
+Writes `~/.m2/settings.xml` if set.
+It replaces only the password line for the codeartifact repo if the line contains a magic cookie.

 Environment variables set: